-Bullying is one of the most concerning social interactions facing children and schools today.
-While the media picks up stories of bullying in high school, researchers have shown that bullying behaviors are learned much earlier in life.
-Learn to identify the signs of bullying, as well as the short and long-term effects these behaviors can have on bullies and their victims.
-Explore strategies for guiding young children through socially challenging scenarios to create a "bully-free" classroom.
+- Identify the signs and behaviors of bullying and short and long-term effects these behaviors can have on bullies and their victims. - Explore strategies for guiding young children through socially challenging scenarios to create a "bully-free" classroom - Identify strategies on dealing with bullied children with disabilities. - Identify types of anti-bullying activities to include in lesson planning